osbym/awsome-organics-gp2/README.md

 # 🏗️ AW-SOME Organic
 ## Description

 This is a shop AW-SOME Organics's first launch website.
 The site will provide ability to view purchasable products items online.
-As a owner of a shop, she is  able to showcase the products, create and organize her businesses.
-Accessability has been considerate in order to reach out to the customers who want to buy her products localy and globaly.

 ## Table of Contents